MaceChettiyadan/Y11Notes/Economics/3. Elasticity/Powerpoint - PES.md

 - **Nature of the industry**
 	- What kind of industry it is (wow!).
 A market that produces pencils can easily change production, whereas in a market for agriculture, there is heavy time taken for producttion.
 - **Ability to store inventories**
+	- If a business is able to easily store inventories, then it is going to more responsive and elastic in supply

+## Significance of Price Elasticity
+- Significant to **firms**
+	- Monopoly/Market power - setting prices to influence $TR$
+	- Price Discrimination: To maximise $TR$
+- Significant to **households**
+	- Can control demand if aware of elasticity and influence on prices
+- Significant to **Government**
+	- Tax Incidence
+	- Inelastic - greater incidence on consumers, greater tax revenue
+	- Elastic - lesser incidence on consumers, lower tax revenue